HITRUST Assurance Program and Certification FAQs

 In the case of ISO 27001, the focus of the certification is on the information security management system (ISMS), which includes an evaluation of the information security risk assessment and treatment processes.
 However, “organizations can design controls as required, or identify them from any source” (ISO 27001, § 6.1.3.b, p.
 4).
 Further, although ISO 27001 Annex A contains a list of control objectives and controls, they are not exhaustive and additional control objectives and controls may be needed” (Ibid., § 6.1.3.c, p.
 4).
 And although the ISO assessor must produce a “Statement of Applicability that contains the necessary controls (see 6.1.3 b and c) and justification for inclusions, whether they are implemented or not, and the justification for exclusions of controls from Annex A” (Ibid., § 6.1.3.d, p.
 4), it doesn’t extend beyond what’s required in Annex A. Subsequently, organizations have wide latitude in the controls they specify to address the risks they identify at a level suitable to their risk appetite.
 ISO certification assessors also have some latitude in how they assess the effectiveness of the controls, and there is no quality control of the assessments other than a general requirement that consultants that help organizations prepare for ISO certification do not perform the certification assessment.

-In effect, we’re left with the same problems that existed before the creation and implementation of the HITRUST CSF—which is actually structured on ISO 27001 and contains additional guidance from ISO 27002 and multiple other relevant authoritative sources such as HIPAA, NIST SP 800-53, CMS IS ARS, PCI DSS and the NIST Cybersecurity Framework—and its assessment through the HITRUST CSF Assurance Program: a lack of comprehensiveness and prescription in the control requirements; little or no U.S. healthcare industry context; lack of comprehensiveness related to regulations, legislation and other relevant requirements such as leading practice frameworks; and uncertain rigor and approach to the assessments including limited quality control.
+In effect, we’re left with the same problems that existed before the creation and implementation of the HITRUST CSF—which is actually structured on ISO 27001 and contains additional guidance from ISO 27002 and multiple other relevant authoritative sources such as HIPAA, NIST SP 800-53, CMS IS ARS, PCI DSS and the NIST Cybersecurity Framework—and its assessment through the HITRUST Assurance Program: a lack of comprehensiveness and prescription in the control requirements; little or no U.S. healthcare industry context; lack of comprehensiveness related to regulations, legislation and other relevant requirements such as leading practice frameworks; and uncertain rigor and approach to the assessments including limited quality control.

 The HITRUST CSF on the other hand provides a minimal baseline of comprehensive, prescriptive control requirements tailored to a healthcare organization’s specific organizational, system and regulatory risk factors.
-And the specific focus of HITRUST CSF Certification is on the maturity of this control baseline’s implementation using a specific, rigorous assessment approach and scoring model in order to gauge the level of excessive residual risk to ePHI in the organization.
+And the specific focus of HITRUST Certification is on the maturity of this control baseline’s implementation using a specific, rigorous assessment approach and scoring model in order to gauge the level of excessive residual risk to ePHI in the organization.
 HITRUST also provides detailed assessment procedures for each control requirement, and ensures assessments are performed by an Authorized External Assessor Organization and requires each assessment undergo a quality assurance review to ensure accuracy and completeness before awarding certification.

-As an example of how high-level control requirements can benefit from the context, comprehensiveness and rigor of the HITRUST CSF and CSF Assurance Program, one only has to look at the joint initiative between AICPA and HITRUST on using the HITRUST CSF to support SOC 2 assessments against the Trust Principles and Criteria.
+As an example of how high-level control requirements can benefit from the context, comprehensiveness and rigor of the HITRUST CSF and Assurance Program, one only has to look at the joint initiative between AICPA and HITRUST on using the HITRUST CSF to support SOC 2 assessments against the Trust Principles and Criteria.
 This ensures a standardized set of industry-relevant control requirements are identified for each criterion, and the assessment of these controls are conducted with a specific approach and level of rigor that provides relying entities, including regulators and other third parties, with accurate, consistent and repeatable assurances.

 The best treatment on why one would choose the HITRUST CSF over ISO can be found in the risk framework analysis presented by HCSC and Children’s Health Dallas Selecting a Healthcare Information Security Risk Management Framework in a Cyber World.
 For more information on the HITRUST RMF, refer to the HITRUST RMF Whitepaper.

-HITRUST CSF Validated Reports with Certification are valid for two years given the successful completion of an interim review (12 months after the date of the original assessment), and that no breach or significant changes have occurred relating to the scoped control environment.
+HITRUST Validated Reports with Certification are valid for two years given the successful completion of an interim review (12 months after the date of the original assessment), and that no breach or significant changes have occurred relating to the scoped control environment.
 Validated Reports not resulting in certification are point-in-time reports.

-The HITRUST CSF Assurance Program is specifically designed to streamline the third-party risk management process by using a single comprehensive framework harmonizing multiple standards and leading practices to support a single assessment that may be reported out in multiple ways, e.g., to support PCI SAQ development, the issuance of SOC 2 reports against specific AICPA Trust Services Criteria, or scorecards of HIPAA or NIST Cybersecurity Framework compliance.
-Organizations using the CSF Assurance Program for third-party risk management experience significant reductions in cost and level of effort required to evaluate third-party reports or issue their own reports to their own stakeholders, including business partners and regulators.
+The HITRUST Assurance Program is specifically designed to streamline the third-party risk management process by using a single comprehensive framework harmonizing multiple standards and leading practices to support a single assessment that may be reported out in multiple ways, e.g., to support PCI SAQ development, the issuance of SOC 2 reports against specific AICPA Trust Services Criteria, or scorecards of HIPAA or NIST Cybersecurity Framework compliance.
+Organizations using the HITRUST Assurance Program for third-party risk management experience significant reductions in cost and level of effort required to evaluate third-party reports or issue their own reports to their own stakeholders, including business partners and regulators.
 This is the fundamental reason why several large healthcare entities have moved from simply accepting HITRUST Validated and Certified Reports to requiring them.

 HITRUST has recognized for some time that the current model used in the industry for third-party Assurance is fraught with inefficiencies and unnecessary costs by requiring duplicative questionnaires and assessments, which tend to distract organizations from monitoring controls and remediating identified deficiencies.
-Organizations can streamline the compliance process and reduce costs with a standardized approach to performing assessments and reporting security controls by utilizing the HITRUST CSF Assurance Program.
-The tools and methodologies organizations utilize to complete assessments as part of the HITRUST CSF Assurance Program are built around the HITRUST CSF and allow organizations to assess and report against multiple sets of requirements.
+Organizations can streamline the compliance process and reduce costs with a standardized approach to performing assessments and reporting security controls by utilizing the HITRUST Assurance Program.
+The tools and methodologies organizations utilize to complete assessments as part of the HITRUST Assurance Program are built around the HITRUST CSF and allow organizations to assess and report against multiple sets of requirements.
 The result allows assessing organizations to undergo one assessment and report to multiple entities, providing the industry with a consistent and effective standard.
-In fact, several large healthcare entities now require their business associates to provide a HITRUST CSF Validated or Certified Report.
+In fact, several large healthcare entities now require their business associates to provide a HITRUST Validated or Certified Report.

 Are HITRUST assessments only useful for formal certification against the CSF?